cdot/Lister/README.md

 # Lister
-Simple checkable lists app with storage via ContentResolver (lists can be on SDcard, or Drive, or....)
+Simple Android app that provides checkable lists with storage via ContentResolver (lists can be on SDcard, or Drive, or....)
+Useful for shared shopping lists, and other kinds of checklist